gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 Don't get too scared by the usage of calculus here.
 The way to think about the D term is as a _rate limiter on the P term_.
 Think about if you were accelerating on the highway, but you see cars stopped way in front of you.
 You might continue to mash on the gas pedal, then hit the brake at the very last minute.
 You might also be insane if you do that.
 Sure, you could technically stop, but it's way better to start slowing down _before_ you get to your target.

-That's exactly what the D term is for - it helps make sure the "intertia" of the P term charging full force toward the goal is tempered a bit, and cuts back on our control effort in advance of us getting there.
+That's exactly what the D term is for - it helps make sure the "inertia" of the P term charging full force toward the goal is tempered a bit, and cuts back on our control effort in advance of us getting there.

 This is useful for reducing _overshoot_, and slight oscillations of $$\omega_{act}$$ around $$\omega_{des}$$.
 We'll discuss these in more detail later.